Power Plant Mall: Description

 The mall can be reached from EDSA via Estrella and J. P. Rizal Avenue and from the Makati CBD via Kalayaan Avenue.
 The nearest MRT station is Guadalupe station on EDSA.

 History

 Power Plant Mall was built in December 2000 on the former site of the 130-megawatt Rockwell Thermal Plant owned by the Lopez-led Manila Electric Railroad and Light Company.
-The thermal power plant, named after the company's first president James Chapman Rockwell, operated between 1950 and December 14, 1973 when it was hit by a fire.
+The thermal power plant, named after the company's first president James Rockwell, operated between 1950 and December 14, 1973 when it was hit by a fire.
 In 1994, after protests from Makati residents against its reopening, the plant was decommissioned and subsequently converted by its owners into a modern commercial district.
 Construction on the shopping mall began in 1998 and was completed and opened on December 26, 2000.

 Expansion of the mall

 Beginning in 2014, Rockwell Land expanded the Power Plant Mall by adding another 5700 sqm of additional leasable space, expanding the total retail floor area from 41000 to 46700 sqm with three additional floors, and two VIP cinema theaters.

 The ground and second levels (R1 & R2) of the expansion opened in December 2017, while Cinemas 7 and 8 at Level R3 opened in January 2018.
 It is also connected to the luxury condominium development Balmori Suites, replacing the cancelled expansion of Aruga Hotel.